18928172992817182/revitalize/README.md

 ## Data

 Google Fit has a quite nice extensive API.
 It covers more than the actual Google fit app exposes.
 Which is odd but whatever.
-What is even cooler is that that the Google Fit platform supports custom data points.
+What is even cooler is that the Google Fit platform supports custom data points.

 So, lets just say I want to record how long I can hold my breath as part of the revitalization process.
 Then I can just add those data points and see how I improve my ability to hold my breath for freediving.

 All our data points will live under the app's package name.
+However, do note that this data is only available for this app.

 ## Access